choyiny/cscd01.com/src/content/coursework/team-formation.md

 # Arbitration with TA

 Although rare, sometimes, team members are not able to work with each other due to various reasons.
-At any time, if any member feels like the team agreement should be enforced, he should set up a private meeting with the TA to discuss the matter.
+At any time, if any member feels like the team agreement should be enforced, they should set up a private meeting with the TA to discuss the matter.

 Please raise this issue only as a last resort.